-“I love you too, Asier,” she says with a teary voice.
+“I love you too, Asier,” she says in a teary voice.
 I don’t want to check if her eyes are welling up with tears.
 “But I fear that there’s some hole in this new life we are living that I will end up falling into, and that will be that.
-You will leave me, and I will have to return to a hopeless existence I already wanted nothing to do with.”
+You will leave me, and I will have to return to a hopeless existence with which I already wanted nothing to do.”

-I cup the back of her head and kiss her light brown hair, then I speak with a voice as calming as I can.
+I cup the back of her head and kiss her light brown hair, then I speak in a voice as calming as I can.

-“I admit it, Alazne, I’m hiding things about my past that Kateryna is aware of, and because she likes me, she simply doesn’t want to reveal them.
+“I admit it, Alazne, I’m hiding things about my past of which Kateryna is aware, and because she likes me, she simply doesn’t want to reveal them.
 But I’m not… ready to tell those things to someone who is alive, even to the love of my life.”